 Dandelions can reproduce both from their taproot and by seed.
 This perennial weed will germinate from seed all season long and can be very persistent and competitive in a lawn.
-Dandelions can grow in most conditions and soil-types.
+Dandelions can grow in most conditions and soil types.

-For most effective control, treat early in spring before the first generation goes to seed, continue to spot spray as needed throughout the season.
-Weed-n-feed products can also be effective dandelion killers but are outlawed in much of Canada and seen more and more as an irresponsible way to handle weed control.
+Dandelions can be spot-treated with a broadleaf chemical herbicide containing triclopyr or a mix of MCPP, 2,4-D, and dicamba.
+For most effective control, treat early in spring before the first generation goes to seed, then continue to spot spray as needed throughout the season.